GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 1. Supply OIDC parameters
 1. Protect the OIDC application with `passport_social` authentication

+**Notes**:

-**Note**: Integration of OPs is achieved via [`passport-openidconnect`](https://github.com/jaredhanson/passport-openidconnect) strategy which **only** supports the OpenID Connect code flow (not hybrid or implicit).
+- Integration of OPs is achieved via [`passport-openidconnect`](https://github.com/jaredhanson/passport-openidconnect) strategy which **only** supports the OpenID Connect code flow (not hybrid or implicit).
 Additionally, comunication with the token endpoint is carried out via POST only.
 There is no support for secretless clients (just confidential oauth clients).
+- Ensure the machine(s) running Passport have access to the OP you are trying to connect to

 ### Add the OP in the admin UI